FREQUENTLY ASKED QUESTIONS

 2. How do you edit your images?

 I don't use any filters on any of my images here on the blog or on social media; I don't have anything against them per se, but they've just never felt like 'me'.
+However, seeing that I always edit my images in the exact same way, I have created 3 presets which I always use.
+You can get more details about them here.

 3. Have you got any food photography tips for new food bloggers?